kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 $ kubectl get pods -o wide
 ```

-Here we can see is that as expected the container keeps dying and the pod keeps building new replacement containers.
-As a result the restart number is just going to carry on creeping up over time.
+As you can see   the cent-OS container keeps dying and the pod keeps building new replacement containers.
+As a result the restart number,  just keeps going up.

 Now in Kubernetes we can override the baked-in command, as shown in this yaml file: